 Aspartam

 Aspartame is a type of sweetener that is 200 times sweeter than table sugar and very low in calories.
 It comes as a white, odorless powder and is used to sweeten various foods such as beverages, confectionery, yogurt, and chewing gum.
-In the EU, aspartame must be labeled on food products or identified by the E number (E951) (Butchko, Stargel, Comer et al., 2002).
+In the EU, aspartame must be labelled on food products or identified by its E number (E951) (Butchko, Stargel, Comer et al., 2002).

-According to the safety assessment of the European Food Safety Authority, aspartame is safe for human consumption and has therefore been approved for use as a food additive in many countries around the world, including Germany, for 30 years.
+According to the European Food Safety Authority's safety assessment, aspartame is safe for human consumption and has therefore been approved for use as a food additive in many countries worldwide, including Germany, for 30 years.
 The acceptable daily intake (ADI) is 40 mg per kilogram of body weight.
 This means that this amount of aspartame can be consumed daily without any significant health risk.
-To exceed this maximum ADI, a person would have to drink 36 cans of 330 ml diet soda every day for a lifetime.
-This shows that the maximum recommended intake is difficult to achieve (European Food Safety Authority, 2023).
+To exceed this maximum ADI, a person would have to drink 36 cans of diet soda (330 ml each) every day for a lifetime.
+This demonstrates that the maximum recommended intake is difficult to reach (European Food Safety Authority, 2023).

 Stevia

-Stevia is a natural sugar substitute extracted from the leaves of the stevia plant in tropical and subtropical regions of South America.
-The plant-based raw material is processed and ultimately becomes the artificial sweetener stevia.
-Since 2011, stevia has been approved as a sweetener in the EU with the designation number E960 (Bickel, 2018).
+Stevia is a natural sugar substitute derived from the leaves of the stevia plant, which grows in the tropical and subtropical regions of South America.
+The plant material is processed to create the artificial sweetener stevia.
+Since 2011, stevia has been approved as a sweetener in the EU with the designation E960 (Bickel, 2018).
 It contains no calories and is much sweeter than table sugar.
-Depending on its purity, stevia can be up to 200–400 times sweeter than sugar.
-In larger quantities, stevia has a slightly metallic, bitter taste.
-Due to its small volume, stevia is not particularly suitable for baking, but it is wonderful for sweetening other foods such as coffee, cocoa, or yogurt (NDR, 2023a).
+Depending on its purity, stevia can be 200-400 times sweeter than sugar.
+In larger quantities, stevia has a slightly metallic, bitter aftertaste.
+Due to its low volume, stevia is not well-suited for baking, but it is excellent for sweetening other foods such as coffee, cocoa, or yogurt (NDR, 2023a).

 What does "sugar-free" mean?

-We find the label "sugar-free" on many food packaging, but this claim is deceptive.
-Legally, this label does not stipulate that the product is completely sugar-free; rather, it may contain up to 0.5 grams of sugar per 100 grams of the food (NDR, 2023b).
-The label "sugar-free" is often used to advertise products that contain little or no table sugar.
-However, there are many other types of sugar, such as grape sugar, fructose, or milk sugar, that have similar health effects (Verbraucherzentrale Bundesverband, 2022).
-We discuss milk sugar (lactose) and its properties in another magazine article .
+Many food packages bear the label "sugar-free," but this claim is misleading.
+Legally, this label doesn't guarantee that the product is completely free of sugar; it allows for up to 0.5 grams of sugar per 100 grams of food (NDR, 2023b).
+Often, the label "sugar-free" is used when little or no added sugar has been added.
+However, many other types of sugar, such as glucose, fructose, and lactose, have similar health effects (German Federation of Consumer Organizations, 2022).
+We provide more information about lactose and its properties in another magazine article .

 The label "no added sugar" means that no additional ingredients have been added to the product for their sweetening effect.
-This applies to all monosaccharides, disaccharides, and all other possible sweetening ingredients.
-Since natural sugar sources can, but do not have to, be indicated, the label "no added sugar," like "sugar-free," does not mean that the product contains no sugar (Verbraucherzentrale Bundesverband, 2022).
-Therefore, when purchasing food, the list of ingredients should always be checked to avoid ambiguous advertising claims that could mislead.
-For a more detailed breakdown of the various sugar labels on food products, we recommend the information provided by the German Consumer Center, which provides very precise information about the different terms.
+This applies to all simple and double sugars, as well as all other possible sweetening ingredients.
+Since natural sugar sources can be mentioned, but are not required to be, the label "no added sugar," like "sugar-free," does not mean that the product contains no sugar at all (German Federation of Consumer Organizations, 2022).
+Therefore, when buying food, the ingredient list should always be checked to avoid being misled by ambiguous advertising claims.
+For a more detailed breakdown of the various sugar labels on food products, we recommend the information provided by the German Federation of Consumer Organizations, which explains the different terms very precisely.

 Conclusion

-Overall, the precise effects of sugar substitutes, and especially the long-term effects of their regular consumption, have so far been little researched scientifically.
-The question of whether alternative substances for sweetening food are better than table sugar can therefore only be answered subjectively, considering the various ingredients and their effects on the body.
+Overall, the precise effects of sugar substitutes, and especially their long-term effects on the body from regular consumption, are still poorly understood by science.
+The question of whether alternative sweeteners are better than table sugar can therefore only be answered subjectively by considering the various ingredients and their effects on the body.
 Despite good alternatives to table sugar, every sugar substitute also contains glucose and fructose , the two simple sugars that should only be consumed in moderation.
-Agave syrup, stevia, or erythritol are therefore promising natural sweeteners, but should also be used with caution.
+Agave syrup, stevia, and erythritol are thus promising natural sweeteners, but should also be used with caution.

-It's much better to rely on naturally sweet foods like fruits and vegetables and use as little added sugar as possible rather than oversweetening.
-While most sugar substitutes cause little or no increase in blood sugar levels, they can increase cravings and thus cause us to eat more sweets.
-I DO juices contain only sugars naturally occurring in fresh fruits, vegetables, and spices, and no added sugar.
+Far better than adding sugar is to rely on naturally sweet foods like fruits and vegetables and to use as little additional sweetener as possible.
+While most sugar substitutes cause little or no rise in blood sugar levels, they can increase cravings for sweets and thus lead us to eat more sugar.
+I·DO cold-pressed juices contain only sugars naturally occurring in fresh fruits, vegetables, and spices, and no added sugar.

 Sources